DevCrew-io/get-buttons-stack/README.md

 - `fontFamily`: The custom font family for the button text.
 - `alignment`: The alignment of the button's content (default: `MainAxisAlignment.start`).
 - `isBorderEnabled`: Flag to indicate if the button should have a border (default: false).
+- `borderColor`: The color of the border.
+- `borderWidth`: The width of the border of button.
 - `fontWeight`: The font weight of the title text (default: `FontWeight.w500`).
 - `iconSize`: The size of the icon or image (default: null).
 - `isContentWrapped`: Flag to indicate if the content of the button should be wrapped (default: false).